archeranimesh/HeadFirstPython/DOCS/Chapter_10-Function-Decorators/ReadMe.md

 * Flask's `session` uses these method's
     - Adds a small identification data to the browser - *cookies*
     - Links the above to web server using a *session ID*
+* Flask `session` is like a dictionary which can store our web application state.
+* Flask `session` makes sure that the data stored in it is available for the entire duration of the web application.
+* We can store and retrieve values from Flask `session` just like any other Python dictionary.